nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

+This set of instructions originated during August 2014, using LibreOffice master.
+That is a dev environment.
+I presume these instructions should apply to any LibreOffice version released as of Aug 2014

 This just a kick off set of instructions.
 It's expected to work.
 Then you can improve as you see fit.
 This is basically for colleagues at an office.